lmoonie/ece499-smart-outlet-system/README.md

 This is some text.

 # About the Team
-- Chris James:
+- Chris James: Electrical Engineering student at the University of Victoria.
+Chris led the electrical hardware development, including schematic design, PCB layout, assembly, and testing.
-- Olivia Moonie:
+- Olivia Moonie: Software Engineering student at the University of Victoria.
+Olivia developed the embedded software used to control and monitor the smart outlet system.
-- Colette Reimer:
+- Colette Reimer: Electrical Engineering student at the University of Victoria.
+Colette worked on the electrical hardware design, PCB assembly and testing, enclosure design in Fusion 360, and project documentation.

 # Background
   The purpose of this project is multifaceted.
 The first facet is protecting private data from companies that own the technology.
 The second facet of this problem is making smart devices more accessible and affordable.
 The third facet of the problem is similar to the second, in that it is geared towards making smart devices more affordable.